wp-plugins/page-template-dashboard/README.txt

 1. The Pages Dashboard with the plugin activated.

 == Changelog ==

+= 1.2.0 =
+* Updating the version number
+* Fixed a debug message
+* Improved localization
+* Improved the code comments
+* Moved the plugin's class into its own file
+* Implemented the singleton pattern
+* Added LICENSE.txt

 = 1.1 =
 * Adding Finnish translation (thanks to <a href="http://twitter.com/SipuliSopuli/">Timi Wahalahti</a>)